-We are developing TNX-102 SL for the treatment of agitation in Alzheimer's disease and held a pre-IND meeting with the FDA in November 2017.
-We expect to file an IND to support a Phase 2 efficacy study in March 2018.
+We are developing TNX-102 SL for the treatment of agitation in Alzheimer's disease, which has been designated as a Fast Track development program by the FDA.
+FDA comments on the Phase 2 potential pivotal efficacy study protocol have been received.